christophercrary/conference-eurogp-2023/README.md

 ## Installation instructions

-The following has been verified via Ubuntu 20.04 and CentOS 7.
+The following has been verified via CentOS 7.
 It is likely that other Linux distributions are supported, but it is unlikely that Windows and MacOS operating systems are readily supported.

 ### Prerequisites
 - Ensure that some Conda package management system (e.g., [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) is installed on the relevant machine.
-- Download and extract the latest software release from GitHub.
+- Download the latest software release from GitHub.
+Ignore the `data.tar.gz` file for now.

-Upon extracting the code repository, set up the relevant Conda environment and tools by executing the following within a shell program, after having navigated to the repository directory within the shell:
+Upon extracting the source code, set up the relevant Conda environment and tools by executing the following within a shell program, after having navigated to the repository directory within the shell: